destro033/UAV-Trajectory-Prediction/README.md

 6. CSV files containing training and validation losses for each epoch will also be generated.

- **Note:** If you want to retrain the models, delete any existing `.pth` and `.pkl` files (which exist already in this repo) beforehand, as they will be overwritten during training.
+ **Note:** If you want to train the models, delete any existing `.pth` and `.pkl` files (which exist already in this repo) beforehand, as they will be overwritten during training.

 ## Testing Procedure and Plotting